 Our courses aim to provide students with the skills and knowledge to make informed decisions about their health, lifestyle and physical activities.
 HPE is compulsory in Years 8 and 9 for the whole year.
-In Year 10 HPE is compulsory for one semester; however, students can elect to study HPE for the entire year if they desire.
+In Year 10 HPE is compulsory for one semester; however, students can elect to study HPE for the entire year particularly if they intend to continue with HPE subjects in Senior School.

-Practical topics in Middle School (Years 8 to 10) include: Badminton, Athletics, Basketball.
-Volleyball, AFL, Netball.
-Ultimate Frisbee, Table Tennis, Soccer, Sofcrosse, Floor Hockey, Cricket, Softball, Handball and Indigenous European Games.
+Practical topics in Middle School (Years 8 to 10) include: Badminton, Athletics, Basketball, Volleyball, AFL, Netball, Ultimate Frisbee, Table Tennis, Soccer, Sofcrosse, Floor Hockey, Cricket, Softball, European Handball and Indigenous Games.
 Theory topics include: Human Body, Sexual Health and Relationships (Shine SA program), Fitness Components, Health and Energy Systems.
 Students in Year 10 have the opportunity to undertake a four week introductory unit in Outdoor Education.